SuperblocksHQ/ethereum-studio/packages/editor/templates/Crypto Pizzas/README.md

 The `generateRandomDna` introduces another new function modifier, [`pure`](https://solidity.readthedocs.io/en/v0.5.12/contracts.html#pure-functions).
 Pure functions promise not to read from or modify the state, instead they generally return values to another function that does.

 The `getPizzasByOwner` function is another public function called by JavaScript to return all pizzas created by the owner of a specified address.
 The function introduces another modifier, [`view`](https://solidity.readthedocs.io/en/v0.5.12/contracts.html#view-functions) which promise not to modify the state.
-The function uses the [`memory`](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#storage-memory-and-the-stack) data storage area to only keep a valuable for the life of the contract instance.
+The function uses the [`memory`](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#storage-memory-and-the-stack) data storage area to only keep a value for the life of the contract call.

 The `transferFrom` contract function is called by JavaScript when a user clicks the _Gift_ button for an individual pizza, and transfers ownership to the address specified.
 The function uses another form of [error handling function](https://solidity.readthedocs.io/en/v0.5.12/control-structures.html#id4), `require` that checks for valid conditions at run time.
 If all these conditions are correct the function transfers ownership and emits an event (defined in the imported IERC721 contract) to the blockchain recording the ownership transfer.